CMCDragonkai/.dotfiles-nixos/README.md

 Fonts
 -----

-I desire fonts usable for both the terminal and editor, the most ideal ones are those that are multilingual, monospaced, supports ligatures, supports box drawing, supports powerline, supports a good number of unicode symbols and support even APL, but this probably doesn't exist.
+The most ideal ones are those that are multilingual, monospaced, supports ligatures, supports box drawing, supports powerline, supports a good number of unicode symbols and support even APL, but this probably doesn't exist.
 So we have a number fonts available to choose from in different situations:

 * Anonymous Pro
 * Source Code Pro